graphile/crystal/grafast/website/grafast/plan-resolvers.md

-FieldArgs keeps track of the arguments/input fields that you `.get()`, `.getRaw()` or `.apply()`, and should there be any left unaccessed that have an `applyPlan` method, these will automatically be called passing the field plan resolvers resulting step as the argument.
+FieldArgs keeps track of the arguments/input fields that you `.get()`, `.getRaw()` or `.apply()`, and should there be any left unaccessed that have an `applyPlan` method, these will automatically be called passing the field plan resolver's resulting step as the argument.

 This, for example, allows you to associate the "first" behavior with the argument rather than the plan resolver, such that you could share the